 This workshop is part of a new series of creative courses for craftHER Market, #BBATX’s biannual showcase of women and nonbinary artists and makers.
 Learn more at crafthermarket.com.

 — about this workshop —

-Led by multidisciplinary creative Coelina Edwards of Shop See Phillips, this three-hour workshop will pop at the #BBATX HQ on May 29 from 6 to 9 PM.
+Led by multidisciplinary creative Coelina Edwards of Shop See Phillips, this three-hour workshop will pop up at the #BBATX HQ on September 28 from 3 to 6 PM.
 During this creative experience, Edwards will introduce you to indigo dye and various resist techniques that can be used to add patterns on fabric.
 Each participant will have a 15”x 24” 100% cotton wall hanging, jute string, wax and clips to use to create their very own wall hanging.
 Some of the techniques learned during this three-hour experience will include batik, shibori, and tye-dye.
 You'll be able to utilize all techniques or just one for your completed wall hanging. :)